SarahKay99/automatic-quiz-prototype/README.md

-# automatic-quiz-prototype
+# AutoQuiz prototype
-Takes text files written in a simple mark-up format, and automatically transforms them into notes.
+Takes text files (.txt) written in a simple mark-up format, and automatically transforms them into notes.